 Research Foundations

-This work is grounded in robust organisational science, neuroscience, and social learning theory.
-Here's what the research shows.
+This work is grounded in robust organisational science, neuroscience, and social learning theory — and supplemented with research drawn from purpose-driven, social impact, and non-hierarchical contexts.
+Here's what it shows.

 Dialogue interventions produce measurable biological changes.
 The degree of neural change predicts attitudes 7 years later—demonstrating lasting transformation.